-During the 2020 season, fans had to take a few extra steps to earn tokens, like watching only on the Overwatch League website or mobile app.
-YouTube had not yet perfected the drop system.
-But luckily, 2021 is a different story.
+In 2023, earning Overwatch League tokens has never been easier.
+As recently as 2020, prior to YouTube Gaming streamlining its drop system, fans had to take a few extra steps to earn tokens, like watching only on the Overwatch League website or mobile app.
+Thankfully, earning these tokens is a lot more intuitive these days.

-On YouTube, go to “Settings” and then navigate to “Connected Apps” on the left-hand side or use our shortcut link.
-Under connected apps, find the Battle.net link and hit “Connect.”
-Sign in with your Battle.net account and you’ll be all set to collect Overwatch League tokens.
+Once you’ve created or logged into your Battle.net account, head to YouTube.
+Go to “Settings” and then navigate to “Connected Apps” on the left-hand side.
+(If you can’t find it, use our shortcut link.)
+Scroll down and find the Battle.net link, then hit “Connect.”
+The last step is to approve the connection, after which you’ll be all set to collect Overwatch League tokens.

 When the Overwatch League is live, look under the broadcast window.
 There should be a diamond logo that says “Connected” if your account has been correctly linked.
-That means you’re earning tokens.
+If you see the logo, you’re earning tokens.

-If all of the above steps are complete, you can begin earning tokens by watching live games when they begin on April 16.
+If all of the above steps are complete, you can begin earning tokens by watching live games whenever they start.
 For every hour of viewing, you earn five Overwatch League tokens.

 Tokens can only be earned during live games.
 Views of Overwatch League VODs will not count.

-Overwatch League tokens can be used within Overwatch to purchase team skins for heroes.
-Each team skin costs 100 tokens and comes with both the home and away version of that skin.
-Exclusive skins, such as Kim “Fleta” Byung-sul’s MVP Echo skin, will also cost Overwatch League tokens.
+Tokens can be used in Overwatch to purchase team skins for heroes.
+Each team skin costs 100 tokens and comes with both the home and away versions of that skin.
+Occasionally, exclusive cosmetics like the Legendary-quality Wicked Moira skin can be purchased with tokens.